Henrik-St/aws-chooser/README.md

 - Quickly search and select accounts/services from a popup
 - Simple settings page for easy configuration

+**Todos**
+- Use arrows for navigation
+- Add action to go back to accounts
+- remove focus from extension after action

 # RELEASES
 Find the released versions at: https://addons.mozilla.org/en-GB/developers/addon/23b26f81ea2d46edab7b